V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 Develop a performant and robust (correctly and with liveness) network entity sync in V-Sekai.

+A client is a Godot Engine connection, it can interact with many entities.

 There are 100'000 networked entities in a city and we go from position a to position b in a loop in a vehicle with one or more cabins.

 ## Describe the proposed option and how it helps to overcome the problem or limitation